colinyjchung/jinnzhong/content/posts/20220120-First-Time-I-Wanted-To-Be-An-Author.md

 Worst - never quite finished a story.
 Wrote a lot of beginnings but got stuck on middles and endings.
+(You can read all the Garage Fiction Podcast stories [here](https://journal.jinnzhong.com/categories/old-fiction/).
+They're the ones that start with "GFP".)

 By late 2015, I started to run into money issues.
 I basically neglected my business at this time.
-So it went into the backburner again in 2016.
+So fiction went back to the backburner again in 2016.

 And here we are.